Junnita/Flatdango---Movie-theatre/README.md

-Week 3 code challenge FLATDANGO MOVIE THEATRE
+#FLATDANGO MOVIE THEATRE

-Film Ticket Booking System JavaScript Application
+*Film Ticket Booking System JavaScript Application*

-This JavaScript application interacts with a backend API to provide a Film Ticket Booking System.
+- This JavaScript application interacts with a backend API to provide a Film Ticket Booking System.
 It allows users to view films, purchase tickets, manage film details, and delete films from the system.

             FEATURES